JaydeYue/RandomIonicFrontEnd/README.md

 3. **Test**

-There are no unit tests for front end, please feel free to test on your web either locally.
+There are unit tests for backend but not for front end, I think testing on front end is best done by playing around with the app locally.

 4. **Troubleshoot**